AswinP7/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image1]

 # Pipeline (single images)
-The pipeline is implemented in [pipeline.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/pipeline.py)
+The pipeline for single images is implemented in [pipeline.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/pipeline.py)

 ## Example of a distortion-corrected image.
 The following image demonstrates the distortion corextion to a road image: